Jörg Demus: Pianist

 In 1951, Demus made his first tour to South America and then appeared internationally in concert halls.
 He appeared in England and France.
 In 1972 he toured Southern Africa in all the major cities.
 In 1974, Demus performed for the Peabody Mason Concert series in Boston.

 Demus was active as a lied accompanist and a chamber music partner, appearing with singers such as Elisabeth Schwarzkopf, Dietrich Fischer-Dieskau, Elly Ameling and Peter Schreier, and with string players such as Josef Suk and Antonio Janigro.
 He performed widely as a soloist on both modern and historical instruments, returning the fortepiano to concert podiums.
 Demus collaborated with Paul Badura-Skoda on the concert platform and on a book concerning the interpretation of Beethoven's piano sonatas.

 His playing of Bach's works showed their structure as well as melodic lines.
 He favoured Schumann's music, revealing a high degree of playful levity besides romantic expressiveness.
 His playing of Debussy's music stands out in Klangsinn, a sense for a colourful impressionist sound world.
 He collected historic keyboard instruments and presented them to a museum.
 He lectured at the music academies of Vienna and Stuttgart.

 Demus continued playing until shortly before his death, performing with Badura-Skoda at the 2018 Linz Brucknerfest.
 He died in Vienna on 16 April 2019, aged 90, after a short illness.

 Composer

 Demus was also a composer, chiefly of music for the piano, chamber music and lied, composing in a generally conservative style.
 Music for cello and piano takes its inspiration from the poems of Paul Verlaine and the late music by Schumann.
+He also completed a fragmentary Piano Piece in C minor D. 916c by Schubert.